AnencephalyAprosencephaly with open cranium

 There is no current treatment.
 Talk to your health care provider about care decisions.

-This condition usually causes death within a few days after birth.
+This condition most often causes death within a few days after birth.

 When to Contact a Medical Professional